hitokiri-mata/katacoda-courses/kubernetes-fundamentals/kube-api/finish.md

 # Conclusion #

 The Kubernetes API server is the gateway into Kubernetes and is accessed via HTTP.
 All administrative interactions with Kubernetes is through this API.
-External command line tools, language libraries and internal controllers and operators all use this exact same API for all CRUD operations toward Kubernetes. a
+External command line tools, language libraries and internal controllers and operators all use this exact same API for all CRUD operations toward Kubernetes.

 ## Lessons Learned ##

 With these steps you have learned: